 Thanks to those who attended my webinar last week with Matt Morris and Tamika Lynch on “FMLA Made Easy: Effectively Managing Difficult FMLA Issues.”
-If you missed the program, you can access the webinar and materials here.
 As the survey feedback indicated, this webinar was a great opportunity to discuss common issues that arise in the administration of FMLA leave and how employers can best address them.

 From an employer perspective, there are several key takeaways from the webinar that will help employers legally administer FMLA leave and prevent FMLA leave abuse (ignoring, of course, the part where I sang to you during the webinar):

 - Medical certification, recertification and second/third opinions continue to be among the best tools to combat FMLA abuse.
 We spent a good amount of time during the webinar working through what an employer should do when it receives incomplete, inadequate or suspect medical certification.
 The message is clear — employers have rights when it comes to the medical certification process, and they should utilize them to combat FMLA abuse.
 A prior blog post here also help guide you through best practices in the certification process.

 - A honest belief that an employee is abusing FMLA leave — in most cases and states (except California!) — is a strong defense to an FMLA claim, so long as the employer conducts a complete and exhaustive investigation of the facts involved.
 Clearly, more employers should be mindful of this defense, since courts are increasingly turning to it when analyzing FMLA claims.